Things to do before securing admission

 Information about housing is another important detail that every student has to think about.
 In WU, the housing is made extremely easy to secure, especially for international students.
 Realty agencies like “IDEALIS” and “HOUSINGDESK Wageningen” cater specially to the needs of students in WU.
 IDEALIS allocates student houses (Self-contained, shared facilities, furnished, unfurnished) according to student preferences.
 While doing so, they also take into account how far of the student is from the university.
 So, if a student is applying from Asia, he gets more preference than a student applying from Europe.
 Detailed information can be found on the IDEALIS website.

 Student life doesn’t mean studying all the time, certainly not in the Netherlands.
 You are allowed to have some leisure time.
 The weekends, weekday evenings and national holidays are supposed to be enjoyed to the fullest.
 So, a prospective student must know ways to have fun in Wageningen.
-WU has provided an easy way to explore that by making a special section on their website which highlights the various activities that are being carried out in Wageningen.
+WU has provided an easy way to explore that by making a special section on synthesis essay format which highlights the various activities that are being carried out in Wageningen.

-Additionally, the RESOURCE magazine, which is a biweekly university magazine, lists all the events and forums being conducted in wageningen for students.
+Additionally, the best places to do homework in torontomagazine, which is a biweekly university magazine, lists all the events and forums being conducted in wageningen for students.
 Various study and sports associations garnish the quality of student life in Wageningen.

 The Dutch food is very much in line with continental cuisine.